rust-lang/book/second-edition/nostarch/chapter12.md

 ## Writing Error Messages to `stderr` Instead of `stdout`

 At the moment we’re writing all of our output to the terminal with the `println!` function.
-Most terminals provide two kinds of output: *standard out* for general information, and *standard error* for error messages.
+Most terminals provide two kinds of output: *standard output* for general information, and *standard error* for error messages.
 This distinction enables users to choose whether to direct a the successful output of a program to a file but still print error messages to the screen.

-The `println!` function is only capable of printing to standard out, though, so we have to use something else in order to print to standard error.
+The `println!` function is only capable of printing to standard output, though, so we have to use something else in order to print to standard error.

 ### Checking Where Errors are Written to

-First, let’s observe how all content printed by `minigrep` is currently being written to standard out, including error messages that we want to write to standard error instead.
+First, let’s observe how all content printed by `minigrep` is currently being written to standard output, including error messages that we want to write to standard error instead.
 We’ll do that by redirecting the standard output stream to a file while we also intentionally cause an error.
 We won’t redirect the standard error stream, so any content sent to standard error will continue to display on the screen.
 Command line programs are expected to send error messages to the standard error stream so that we can still see error messages on the screen even if we choose to redirect the standard output stream to a file.
 Our program is not currently well-behaved; we’re about to see that it